straightroadtosuccess/Calculators-Tools/My-Average-Calculator/readme.md

 <div align="center">

-# 🧮 My-F-and-C-Temperature-Calculator ⚙️
+# 🧮 My-Average-Calculator ⚙️

-Convert Between F and C
+Calculate averages of 2 or 3 numbers

 </div>